Specific requirements for Class V wells used to inject carbon dioxide for permanent geologic sequestration.

 (iv) Monitoring zone leak detection identified in (a)(ii) of this subsection;

-(v) Sufficient monitoring to confirm the spatial distribution of the CO2
+(v) Sufficient monitoring to confirm the spatial distribution of the CO2 in the subsurface.

 (f) Quarterly reports shall be submitted to the department that include the following: